cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 non-malleable with high probability, and so a pseudorandom function must be non-malleable to maintain indistinguishability.

+- Unconditional input secrecy: The server does not learn anything about the client input x, even with unbounded computation.

+In other words, an attacker with infinite compute cannot recover any information about the client's private input x from an invocation of the protocol.

 Additionally, for the VOPRF and POPRF protocol variants, there is an additional security property: